Implementing Automatic Content Validation

 There are quite a few use cases in which dates play a role: Press releases are often made public on a fixed date, the validity of product and job offers is limited, etc.

-In the Example App, job offers are equipped with two date attributes, datePosted and validThrough.
+Suppose that your website includes job offers on pages of the Job type, equipped with two date attributes, datePosted and validThrough.
 Even though both dates are clearly visible on Job pages, adjusting them could easily be forgotten after copying such a page with the intention to create a similar new offer.
 So let’s make sure that at least the validThrough date comes after datePosted:

 We are assuming here that validThrough is the error-causing value.
 However, the editor will be notified about this value being wrong even if datePosted should be adjusted instead.
 In your particular implementation you may wish to swap the attributes and adapt the comparison, or to validate both attributes, or even take account of the current date in the check.